 I have good news: Teradata 14.10 implements something like an “autopilot mode.”
-Statistics recollection can be triggered by predefined measures and threshold levels – but only if OUC is enabled!
+Predefined measures and threshold levels can trigger statistics recollection – but only if OUC is enabled!

 Teradata makes use of the UDI counts (Updates, Deletes, Inserts), which are part of OUC, and historical statistics histograms to decide if statistics are stale.
 UDI counts count how many rows have been deleted or inserted, and it collects information about updates on the column level.

 Consequently, you can execute the collect statistics statements as often as you like, without overloading your system:

 The actual collection process is only activated if Teradata is convinced that the statistics are stale!